Pterabash/discord-ext/README.md

 ## Purpose

 Solely for me to learn how to make Discord bot and Python module.
-~~No longer actively maintained, since [blurple](https://thisgary.github.io/blurple) a thing now.~~ Ironically it took me months to realise that it simply isn't the fact.
+No longer actively maintained, since [blurple](https://thisgary.github.io/blurple) a thing now.

 ## Installation